NanShang126/BetterHudwiki-chinese/popups.md

     1:
       class: entity_attack
 ```
+trigger is a feature that fires a popup when a specific action is triggered.

 list of triggers is as follows and provides its own PAPI.

 entity_attack : when player attacks an entity.